Consultations privacy notice

 How long your personal data will be kept

-We will hold your personal information for up to 6 years following the closure of a consultation.
+We will hold any personal information provided by you as part of engagement or consultation activity for up to six years following the closure of a consultation.

 Reasons we can collect and use your personal information

-We rely on processing is necessary for reasons of substantial public interest as the lawful basis on which we collect and use your special category data for the purpose of equalities monitoring.
+We rely on Article 9(2)(g) ‘processing is necessary for reasons of substantial public interest’ (statutory etc and government purposes, equality of opportunity or treatment) as the lawful basis on which we collect and use your special category data.

-Further, the processing is necessary for the purposes of identifying or keeping under review the existence or absence of equality of opportunity or treatment between groups of people with the view to enabling such equality to be promoted or maintained.
+The processing is necessary for statutory purposes including equalities monitoring or to understand the potential impact of proposals on conditions related to special category data within your response (e.g. when identifying or keeping under review the existence or absence of equality of opportunity or treatment between groups of people with the view to enabling such equality to be promoted or maintained.)
+It is necessary for identifying or keeping under review the existence or absence of equality of opportunity or treatment between groups of people with the view to enabling such equality to be promoted or maintained.

 Who we share your personal information with

-We may share your personal data and feedback with those listed below who may need to help us respond to your feedback.
-In some cases that may include your name and contact details.
+We may share your personal data and feedback with those listed below.
+In some cases that may include your user name and email address.

-- services within the Council who are responsible for carrying out analysis of consultation responses
+- Services within the council who are responsible for the management of the engagement or consultation activity.

 - know what we are doing with your information and why we are doing it